techcentaur/Flocking-Simulation/README.md

 ```html
 <script id="BoidPositionFragmentShader" type="x-shader/x-fragment"></script>
 ```
 - `type="x-shader/x-fragment"` has no actual use and isn't an official terminology.
 It is an informal way as shown in many tutorials to use this to inform the code reader that it is a fragment shader program.
 Browser ignores such tag, which are undefined.
-We will use it to increase **readability**.
+We will avoid it to reduce confusion, and instead use comments to increase **readability**.

 ```javascript
 uniform float clock;